KarimAl-Rashdan/romcom/README.md

 # RomCom

 ### Abstract:
+We built a webpage that generates romance novel covers either randomly or the user can input data to generate a custom cover.
+The webpage gives users the option to save covers and view saved covers.
+The webpage provides users the means to view/create romance novel covers for entertainment purposes.

-[//]: <> (Briefly describe what you built and its features.
+//(Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)